Thousands of creative leaders manage their agencies with Workamajig.

 Statistical analysis is used to identify problems and determine their cause, and processes are improved through decisions based on data.

 This quality management process is monitored by a team with Six Sigma expertise.
-Inspired by the martial arts, Six Sigma uses belts to designate different levels of methodological mastery.
+Inspired by martial arts, Six Sigma uses belts to designate different levels of methodological mastery.

 Within Six Sigma are two five-step methodologies: DMAIC (Define, Measure, Analyze, Improve, and Control) which focuses on incrementally improving existing processes, and DMADV (Define, Measure, Analyze, Design, Verify) which focuses on optimizing new products or processes to Six Sigma standards.